 } wclBluetoothService;

-• Name - service's name;
+- Name is a service's name;

 RFCOMM Channel Number

-However, Bluetooth device may have few services with identical UUID.
-For example, a device may have two Serial Port Profile (SPP) services: one for configuration and other for communication.
-It is similar if an Internet server has two HTTP servers running: one is public and other is for administration.
+As described above, a Bluetooth service UUID just describes some feature that is supported by a Bluetooth-enabled device.
+It is something like TCP/IP service: HTTP, FTP, Telnet, or others.
+You can connect to any Internet service by using its IP address and service.
+However, Bluetooth devices may have a few services with identical UUIDs.
+For example, a device may have two Serial Port Profile (SPP) services: one for configuration and another for communication.
+It is similar if an Internet server has two HTTP servers running: one is public and the other is for administration.

 Bluetooth Framework as RFCOMM Client